stammler/dustpy/README.md

 ## Ackowledgements

-`simframe` has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 714769.
+`DustPy` has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 714769.

-`simframe` was developed at the [University Observatory](https://www.usm.uni-muenchen.de/index_en.php) of the [Ludwig Maximilian University of Munich](https://www.en.uni-muenchen.de/index.html).
+`DustPy` was developed at the [University Observatory](https://www.usm.uni-muenchen.de/index_en.php) of the [Ludwig Maximilian University of Munich](https://www.en.uni-muenchen.de/index.html).